DocumentationGet StartedApollo Federation

 Now that you have your access token, and you have the base schema defined, you can publish your schema to the registry.

-We’ll start with the Products subgraph.
+We’ll start with the Users subgraph.

 hive schema:publish \